Austen Chamberlain: Later life

+Backbencher

-Over the next six years as a senior backbencher, he gave strong support to the National Government on domestic issues but was critical on foreign policy.
-In 1935 the government faced a parliamentary rebellion over the Hoare-Laval Pact; his opposition to the vote of censure is widely believed to have been instrumental in saving the government from defeat on the floor of the House.
+Over the next six years as a senior backbencher, he gave strong support to the National Government on domestic issues but was critical on its foreign policy.
+In 1935, the government faced a parliamentary rebellion over the Hoare-Laval Pact; his opposition to the vote of censure is widely believed to have been instrumental in saving the government from defeat on the floor of the House.

-Chamberlain was again briefly considered in 1935 for the post of Foreign Secretary but was passed over once the crisis was over for being too old for the job.
+Chamberlain was again briefly considered in 1935 for the post of Foreign Secretary but was passed over once the Abyssinia Crisis was over for being too old for the job.
 Instead, his advice was sought as to the suitability of his former Parliamentary Private Secretary, now Minister for the League of Nations, Anthony Eden for the post.

 Calls for rearmament

 From 1934 to 1937, Chamberlain was, with Winston Churchill, Roger Keyes and Leo Amery, the most prominent voice calling for British rearmament in the face of a growing threat from Nazi Germany.

 However, in 1935, Stanley Baldwin's government produced a White Paper and announced modest rearmament.
 Although Baldwin would forever be condemned for his failure to rearm sufficiently, the Labour Party opposed the White Paper.
-Attlee said:
+Clement Attlee said:

 We believe in a League system in which the whole world would be ranged against an aggressor.
 If it is shown that someone is proposing to break the peace, let us bring the whole world opinion against her.

-Afterwards, Austen Chamberlain, the former British Foreign Secretary, fully supported Baldwin and severely criticised Attlee's speech with the words:
+Afterwards Austen Chamberlain fully supported Baldwin and severely criticised Attlee's speech with the words:

 If war breaks out, and we become involved in a struggle and if the Honourable Member for Limehouse [Clement Attlee] is sitting on the government benches while London is being bombed, do you think he will hold the language he held today?
 If he does he will be one of the first victims of the war, for he will be strung up by an angry and justifiably angry populace to the nearest lamp post.

 In addition to speaking eloquently in Parliament on the matter, he was the chairman of two Conservative parliamentary delegations in late 1936 that met with Prime Minister Stanley Baldwin to remonstrate with him about his government's delay in rearming the British defence forces.
 More respected than Churchill, Chamberlain became something of an icon to young Conservatives, as the last survivor of Victorian high politics.